Markus Schönewolf is a freelance composer.

 He is a guest at international music festivals and regularly works on large commissioned compositions.

 Works for the newly developed viola campanula, a concerto for recorder and baroque ensemble as well as a song cycle for baritone and orchestra are currently being written.
-Collaboration with violinist Ida Bieler to prepare new works for violin.
+Several CD productions are currently in preparation.

 Markus Schönewolf studied Composition, Music Theory and Aural Training (Friedrich Jaecker, Thomas Daniel, Wolfram Breuer) as well as Piano (Pi-Hsien Chen, Michael Endres) and School Music at the Hochschule für Musik und Tanz Köln (Cologne University of Music and Dance).

 Radio feature on the occasion of the world premiere of “Glockenblumengesänge“ about the Viola Campanula

 “A piece full of lyrical, spherical and spiritual sounds.”

 “An almost magical experience.”

 “The first performance of the five-movement composition ‘Glockenblumengesänge’ sounded, filling space and soul.”

 “Schönewolf’s music is gripping, full of transfigurations in the interplay of sounding, redeeming, floating poetic-musical visions, a mystery of form-forming forces.
 One hears, one experiences the pure, this dimension of beauty that always enchants us.”